vedaldi/practical-object-category-recognition/doc/instructions.md

 ## History

+* Used in the Oxford AIMS CDT, 2014-15
 * Used at ENS/INRIA Visual Recognition and Machine Learning Summer School, 2012.
 * Used at JHU Summer School on Human Language Technology, 2012.
 * Used at ENS/INRIA Visual Recognition and Machine Learning Summer School, 2011.